Betis recover some pride with a second leg Copa del Rey victory over Barcelona.

 It was a crucial moment and from then on, Betis still attempted to ruffle their illustrious opponent’s feathers.
 However, Xavi began to get on the ball and slow the tempo in a way that suited his side.

-New signing Ibrahim Afellay injected a bit of dynamism in the final third and had two long-range strikes well saved by Casto in the Betis goal in the 20th and 21st minutes.
+New signing Ibrahim Afellay injected a bit of dynamism in the final third and had two long-range strikes well saved by Casto in the Betis goal.

-The chance of a shock appeared to be extinguished when Messi accelerated away from Isidoro in a race to catch a Xavi through ball, before rifling a fine finish between Casto legs to half the deficit.
+The chance of a shock appeared to be extinguished when Messi accelerated away from Isidoro in a race to catch a Xavi through ball, before rifling a fine finish between Casto legs to cut the deficit in half.

 However, the hosts were not done yet and captain Arzu hooked home in the second minute of first half injury-time to rejuvenate the Verdiblancos hope going into the interval.

-Messi had the chance to crush Betis’ fight back nine minutes after the restart when he was awarded a spot-kick after Isidoro’s hand appeared to block the little Argentinian’s placed effort.
+Messi had the chance to crush Betis’ fight back nine minutes after the restart when he was awarded a spot-kick after Isidoro’s hand appeared to block the diminutive Argentinian's placed effort.

-He almost made amends for his miss in the 58th minute with a dangerous inswing free-kick from out on the left, but he found no takers and the ball evaded everyone and flashed across the face of goal and out for a goalkick.
+He almost made amends for his miss in the 58th minute with a dangerous inswinging free-kick from out on the right, but he found no takers and the ball evaded everyone and flashed across the face of goal and out for a goalkick.

 Then, in the 67th minute, Nacho almost sparked the tie back into life with a thunderous left-footed strike which crashed off Pinto’s left-hand post and out to safety.
 It was a very unlucky end to a fantastic move involving a Jonathan Pereira square ball and an intelligent Molina dummy.

-Barcelona can now look forward to a semi-final with Almeria, who they will face in the in the first leg of their tie a week today.
+Barcelona can now look forward to a semi-final with Almeria, who they will face in the first leg of their tie a week today.